SystemsApproach/tcpcc/algorithm.rst

 Original Algorithm
 ~~~~~~~~~~~~~~~~~~

-We begin with a simple algorithm for computing a timeout value between a
-pair of hosts.
-This is the algorithm that was originally described in
+We begin with the simple algorithm that was originally described in
-the TCP specification—and the following description presents it in those
-terms—but it could be used by any end-to-end protocol.

-The idea is to keep a running average of the RTT and then to compute
+the TCP specification.
+The idea is to keep a running average of the
-the timeout as a function of this RTT.
-Specifically, every time TCP
+RTT and then to compute the timeout as a function of this RTT.
-sends a data segment, it records the time.
-When an ACK for that
+Specifically, every time TCP sends a data segment, it records the
-segment arrives, TCP reads the time again, and then takes the
+time.
+When an ACK for that segment arrives, TCP reads the time again,
-difference between these two times as a ``SampleRTT``.
-TCP then
+and then takes the difference between these two times as a
-computes an ``EstimatedRTT`` as a weighted average between the
+``SampleRTT``.
+TCP then computes an ``EstimatedRTT`` as a weighted
-previous estimate and this new sample.
+average between the previous estimate and this new sample.
 That is,

 ::